Chief seen putting KKK note on Black officer's desk retires

 Bring learned what happened from the city law director after the police union representing the officer filed a harassment complaint.
 The video, which did not include sound, shows Campo and the officer talking briefly after the officer discovered the note and jacket on his desk.

-Bring said Campo told him it was supposed to be a prank.
+Bring said Campo, who is white, told him it was supposed to be a prank.
 Bring called it “embarrassing and disgusting.”

 Campo was a Sheffield Lake police officer for 33 years and chief for the last eight.
 The Black officer has been with the department less than a year.